 In retrospect, she came to understand that it was her lack of understanding and education about substance use disorder that caused her to push the girls further into their disease.
 Andrea became isolated and withdrawn from her normal life, struggling daily to cope with what she didn’t understand as she inadvertently pushed them and everyone else in her life away as she got more and more anxious, angry, resentful and hopeless every day.
 This was ironic, because in her heart, all she wanted to do was hold them close and wake them all up from the nightmare.

-It wasn’t until both Alexis and Tess were in recovery from IV heroin use and her third husband who suffered from substance-use-disorder and in her opinion other addictions, left their marriage, that she finally hit her own bottom.
+It wasn’t until both Alexis and Tess were in recovery from IV heroin use and her husband of 11 years who suffered from substance-use-disorder and other addictions, left their marriage, that she finally hit her own bottom.
 There were times she didn’t feel like facing life any longer as her and her family’s journey with substance use disorder had left her feeling lost and without hope.
 Andrea, like many family members had experienced severe trauma because of living with addiction in the family.
 That was four years ago.

 Back then, Andrea had little knowledge about substance use disorder, addiction and co-dependency.
 She tried Al-anon, and although it works for some, didn’t work for her.
 Andrea, felt she needed a much deeper connection with people who were also determined to become their loved one’s best chance for recovery, who were focused on connection and being loving even in detachment and understood the issues of people struggling with family recovery.
 She didn’t find that in those meetings.
 Andrea most wanted and needed 3 things: